-1. Child may blame self for the abuse;
+- 1. Child may blame self for the abuse: - Child may identify with the alleged domestic violence offender by "acting out" aggressively toward the non-offending parent; - 3.
+Child may be depressed, confused, or exhibit animosity, anger, or sadness;

-- 2. Child may identify with the alleged domestic violence offender by "acting out" aggressively toward the non-offending parent; - 3.
-Child may be depressed, confused, or exhibit animosity, anger, or sadness; - 4.
-Infants may be moody, restless, sleepless, or lack responsiveness; - 5.
-[REVISED] Child may experience regression, such as bed wetting or thumb sucking; - 6.
-[REVISED] Child may show signs of school phobia- a manifestation of leaving the non-offending parent alone in the home; - 7.
-[REVISED] Child may experience guilt or the inability to establish trusting relationships; - 8.
-[REVISED] Child may try to hide the fact that domestic violence is present in the home; - 9.
+- 4. Infants may be moody, restless, sleepless, or lack responsiveness: - 5.
+Child may experience regression, such as bed wetting or thumb sucking: - 6.
+Child may show signs of school phobia- a manifestation of leaving the non-offending parent alone in the home; - 7.
+Child may experience guilt or the inability to establish trusting relationships; - 8.
+Child may try to hide the fact that domestic violence is present in the home; - 9.
 Child may take on the "mothering" role; - 10.
-Child may demonstrate fear when the alleged domestic violence offender is around: - 11.
-[REVISED] Child may be overly protective of one (1) parent; and/or - 12.
+Child may demonstrate fear when the alleged domestic violence offender is around 11.
+Child may be overly protective of one (1) parent; and/or - 11.
+Child may be overly protective of one (1) parent; and/or - 12.
 Child may be withdrawn, apathetic, or feel insecure and powerless.

-[NEW] Indicators of Human Trafficking2
+Indicators of Human Trafficking2

-If any of the following indicators or a combination of several indicators of human trafficking are observed during the course of an assessment, the FCM will staff with his or her supervisor to determine if a human trafficking forensic interview is needed.
+If any of the following indicators or a combination of several indicators of horien trafficking are observed during the course of an assessment, the FCM will staff with his or her supervisor to determine if a human trafficking forensic interview is needed.
 For additional guidance, see separate policy 2.21 Human Trafficking.